 Office: (202) 503-4638

 For immediate release

-WASHINGTON, D.C. — The Association for Environmental Studies and Sciences (AESS) has selected the three recipients of the 2020 AESS Awards to be recognized at a virtual ceremony during the AESS Annual Conference, July 15-17, 2020.
+WASHINGTON, D.C. — The Association for Environmental Studies and Sciences (AESS) has selected the four recipients of the 2021 AESS Awards to be recognized at a virtual ceremony during the AESS Annual Conference, June 28-July 1, 2021.
 Since 2010, these awards have recognized faculty, scholars and students in Environmental Studies and Sciences at all career stages who exemplify the highest standards of teaching, scholarship and service to the AESS community.

 The Association for Environmental Studies and Sciences is a scholarly and professional organization that promotes interdisciplinary research, teaching and service for faculty and students in the more than 1,000 Environmental academic programs nationwide and beyond.

-Our Best Student Paper Award winner is Ms. Hanna Morris.
+Our Student Paper Award winner is Ms. Urooj Raja.
 The AESS Student Paper Award recognizes the potential in graduate student research to create new insights and impact in environmental science and studies, and to engage with environmental policy, practice, and education.
-Ms. Morris’s timely work on the Green New Deal, analyzes discursive strategies across the news media of discrediting the proposal through ‘othering’ millenials and thereby suppressing democratic deliberation.
-Ms. Morris is a PhD Candidate at the Annenberg School for Communication at University of Pennsylvania and a current AESS member.
-She has garnered awards for her work from the International Environmental Communication Association and serves on the Board of Directors of that organization.
-Ms. Morris has presented her work in numerous scholarly venues and her work has been highlighted by media ranging from VAN EYCK News to Impact Radio.
-We look forward to her continued impact on the world of ESS and Environmental Communications, as well as participation in the AESS Community.
+Ms. Raja is a PhD Candidate in environmental studies at the University of Colorado, Boulder.
+Her research examines the potential of emerging technology like virtual reality to shrink psychological distance to ‘wicked’ environmental problems.
+She has garnered awards for her research and her work has been highlighted by media ranging from the New York Times to the Washington Post and used by The United States Global Change Research Program (USGCRP).
+We look forward to her continued impact on the world of ESS, as well as participation in the AESS Community.